-Our vision is to develop well-rounded, confident and responsible individuals who aspire to achieve their full potential.
-We will do this by providing a welcoming, happy, safe, and supportive learning environment in which everyone is equal and all achievements are celebrated.
+Our vision is to develop high achieving, aspirational, confident and responsible individuals.
+We will do this by providing a welcoming and happy school community within a safe and supportive learning environment, where all achievements are valued and celebrated.

 Aims

 To realise our vision, Claygate Primary School will provide an inclusive, safe environment and a rich inspiring and fluid curriculum which: